learn-co-curriculum/dsc-project-submissions-live/README.md

 If you did not pass the code challenge, your teacher will use the rubric at the bottom of the project assignment to determine whether you pass the Phase.

 You must achieve a "Meets Objective" or "Exceeds Objective" for all four rubric objectives.

-In Phase 1, these objectives are:
+#### Phase 1

 * Attention to Detail
+  * 60% or higher to pass
 * Data Communication
 * Authoring Jupyter Notebooks
 * Data Manipulation and Analysis with `pandas`

-See the [Phase 1 Project Description]() for complete details about these objectives.
+See the [Phase 1 Project Description](https://github.com/learn-co-curriculum/dsc-phase-1-project-v2-3#grading) for complete details about these objectives.

+#### Phase 2

+* Attention to Detail
+  * 70% or higher to pass
+* Statistical Communication
+* Data Preparation Fundamentals
+* Linear Modeling

+See the [Phase 2 Project Description](https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3#grading) for complete details about these objectives.

 ## Conclusion